opt-nc/yamlfixer/README.md

   -e EXTENSIONS, --ext EXTENSIONS
                         comma separated list of acceptable extensions when searching directories for YAML files.
 Defaults to `yaml,yml,yamllint`.
-  -f, --forcecolors     force colored output even if stream is not a TTY.
+  -f, --forcecolors     force colorized output even if stream is not a TTY.
   -l, --listfixers      output the list of available fixers.
   -N, --nosyntax        don't try to fix syntax errors.
   -n, --nochange        don't modify anything.